-The Icelandic Securities Depositary with its registered office at Laugavegur 182, 105 Reykjavík (Icelandic: Verðbréfaskráning Íslands)
+Laugavegur 182, 105 Reykjavík (Icelandic: Verðbréfaskráning Íslands)

-ISD System Account Manager

-Íslandsbanki hf. in its capacity as ISD system account manager and/or any other agent appointed by the Issuer from time to time in relation to the ISD System Covered Bonds.
+ISD System Account Manager | Íslandsbanki hf. in its capacity as ISD system account manager and/or entry form cleared through ISD.

-ISD System Covered Bonds

-Shall mean Covered Bonds issued in a dematerialised, uncertified book entry form cleared through ISD.
+ISD System Covered Bonds Shall mean Covered Bonds issued in a dematerialised, uncertified book

-ISDA

-International Swaps and Derivatives Association, Inc.
+ISDA International Swaps and Derivatives Association, Inc.

-ISDA Definitions

-The meaning given in Condition 6.4(b)
+ISDA Definitions The meaning given in Condition 6.4(b)

-ISDA Determination

-If specified as applicable in the applicable Final Terms Document, the manner in which the Rate of Interest on Floating Rate Covered Bonds is to be determined in accordance with Condition 6.4(b)
+ISDA Determination If specified as applicable in the applicable Final Terms Document, the manner in which the Rate of Interest on Floating Rate Covered Bonds is to be determined in accordance with Condition 6.4(b)

-ISDA Rate

-The meaning given in Condition 6.4(b)
+ISDA Rate The meaning given in Condition 6.4(b)